 Face the running side of the rotary kiln, directly in front of a carrying roller.
 Then hold your hand’s palm down, index fingers out, thumbs pointing inwards – like a goalpost.
 Your index fingers should be pointing slightly outwards at the bearing roller, while your thumb points inwards.
 This indicates how changes will affect the mechanism.
 Moving the kiln support roller outwards will cause the kiln to shift slightly inwards, and vice-versa.

-Kiln Technology LLC Has the Expert Support You Need
+Kiln Technology Company Has the Expert Support You Need

 We are one of the nation’s leaders in kiln sales, maintenance, repairs, and spare parts.
 If your business relies on a kiln, you can rely on us to keep it turning!
 Contact us and let us know how we can help.